- Home

 It’s all too easy to focus on the negative elements of life, like news stories, encounters with challenging people, or conversations that have made you feel unhappy.
 But, it’s possible to see the lighter side of life by accepting that there’s much beyond our control.

-This acceptance can not only help you let go of negativity and worry, but it can provide more headspace to focus on what you can control and the positives in your life.
+This acceptance can not only help you let go of negativity and worry, but also allow more headspace to focus on what you can control and the positives in your life.

 A good place to start when trying to break free from negativity is to make a list of all the things you’re most grateful for.
 Try to look at the list frequently and add to it as often as you can.

 Our articles, How to learn the skill of optimism and How practising gratitude can lead to a happier life, have plenty more tips for adopting a positive mindset.
-You may also like to read our mindfulness guide or join a mindfulness meditation over on Rest Less Events.
+You may also like to read our mindfulness guide.

 2. Start with a smile

 Rather than looking down when you’re out in public, try to smile at people around you.
-This can not only help you to feel more positive but make others around you feel good, too.
+This can not only help you feel more positive, but also make others around you feel good.

 3. Listen to Laughies